 The task of the test participants in this study was to listen for and repeat the target nouns of the sentences that start with the name "Dagmar".
-Target sentences were played consistently at 65 dB SPL.
 The "Asta" and "Tine" sentences comprised the maskers.
-Masker sentences were played simultaneously from other loudspeakers while the "Dagmar" sentence was playing, but the test participant was not asked any questions about the masker sentences.
+In part 1 of the experiment, which included the participants with moderate hearing loss, the maskers were played simultaneously from other loudspeakers while the "Dagmar" sentence was played at 65 dB SPL.
 On each trial, two masker sentences were randomly selected from the two sets of 200 masker sentences.
 The masker sentences were also presented at 65 dB SPL initially.
-When the test participants were able to repeat both of the target nouns in a sentence successfully, the sound pressure level of the maskers was raised by 2 dB.
+When the test participants were able to repeat both of the target nouns in a "Dagmar" sentence successfully, the sound pressure level of the maskers was raised by 2 dB.
 If one or none of the target nouns was identified correctly, the sound pressure level of the maskers was lowered by 2 dB.
 The test participants did not receive any feedback concerning whether their responses were correct or incorrect.
+In part 2 of the experiment, which included the participants with severeto-profound hearing loss, both the target and masker sentences were presented at 70 dB SPL for all trials, and the number of target words correct was noted.

 Because the duration of all of the recorded sentences is naturally slightly different, time expansion or compression was applied to each of the masker sentences on each trial so that they precisely matched the length of the target sentence.
-The time expansion and compression was done using the speech analysis program PRAAT.
+The time expansion and compression was done using the speech analysis program PRAAT9.
 Because the sentence lists are not all of equal difficulty, an attempt was made to balance the difficulty so that the influence of this across all test participants was reduced.

 All of the hearing aids tested have adaptive features that rely on identification of speech and noise in the environment.
 Therefore, an attempt was made to ensure that adaptive features would engage.
-In addition to the DAT corpus, speech-shaped noise from the Dantale II test was played at a level of 45 dB SPL.
+In part 1, speech-shaped noise from the Dantale II test10 was played at a level of 45 dB SPL in addition to the DAT corpus.
 The speech-shaped noise was played from loudspeakers directly to the left, directly behind, and directly to the right of the test subject.
 Furthermore, the ISTS signal was played at 65 dB SPL from the front loudspeaker throughout the duration of the test with only brief pauses while the target and masker sentences were played.
-For each test condition, the ISTS signal and the Dantale II test noise were started thirty seconds before the first trial in order to activate any adaptive settings in the hearing aids.
+Participants with severe-to-profound hearing loss were not presented with the speech-shaped noise or ISTS signal, as it was not possible for them to complete the testing with these competing sources.
+For them, only the three DAT sentences were presented on each trial.
+For each test condition in both part 1 and part 2, the ISTS signal and the Dantale II test noise were started thirty seconds before the first trial in order to activate any adaptive settings in the hearing aids.